Volleyball Drills

 Reverse Pepper

 Like pepper but the order changes.
-Player one sets, partner hits, player one digs, partner sets, player one hits, partner digs.
-The set comes before the pass on every cycle.
-Forces players to make a clean second contact under their own control instead of reacting to a hit.
-A clever way to add setting reps without stopping the rhythm of pepper.
+Player one sets, the partner hits, player one digs, the partner sets, player one hits, the partner digs.
+The set comes before the pass on every cycle, so players make a controlled second contact instead of reacting to a hit.

 Setting Drills